 The website has several features that make it comfortable for users and the owner.

 This online store is also very stylish.
 It shows the brand’s identity in every picture.
 It has good preview pictures that change when users hover a mouse over them.
-The product page is decent, it has lots of information about the jewelry and possibility to add them to the wishlist if a user is registered on the website.
-The two-step checkout allows users to pay via bank card, PayPal or take interest-free credit.
+The product page is decent and has lots of information about the jewelry.
+The two-step checkout allows users to pay via bank card, PayPal, or take interest-free credit.